 We made this Home Chef meal back in June and it was Korean Fried Chicken.
 This is the first intermediate level kit that we’ve prepared.
 We’re really advancing our skills, haha.

-By far, one of our favorites already!
+By far, one of our favorite meals to make already!
 As usual, here are the ingredients:

 - 2 Green Onions